wzuschlag/Bamazon/README.md

 ###### launch program at command prompt > node bamazonCustomer.js

-Used mysql workbench to create the initial invetory list for a hardware store.
+Using mysql workbench and file bamazon.sql to create the initial invetory list for a hardware store.

 ![initial inventory](/screenshots/initInventory.png)

 following screen shows the kick off of the bamazon app from a command prompt window.
+To launch the app just type the following at the prompt.

->> node bamazonCustomer.js
+> node bamazonCustomer.js

+Notice that the data in the table matches that of the bamazon database in previous screenshot.

 ![opening screen](/screenshots/openingScreen.png)